SGSMI.ORG

 Attached is a death certificate for Charles C Hurd - b.
 1849 - d.
 1921.

-He died from “Indicorditis” Endocarditis (EN-do-kar-DI-tis)
+He died from “Indicorditis” OR Endocarditis (EN-do-kar-DI-tis)

 an infection of the inner lining of the heart chambers and valves.